a-sit-plus/warden-supreme/docs/docs/bg/platforms.md

 The actual device, OS, and software integrity checks are performed by a service operated by Apple.
 Hence, the device communicates with Apple infrastructure, and a proprietary Apple service analyses the device's state with the help of the Secure Enclave on the device and determines whether the device (and its OS) is trustworthy using undocumented heuristics.
 This fact needs to be observed in data protection and privacy discussions!
-On the backend, however, no contact with Apple services is required, since no revocation checks are possible, as the attestation itself is freshly provided by Apple.
+On the back-end, however, no contact with Apple services is required, since no revocation checks are possible, as the attestation itself is freshly provided by Apple.

 Moreover, the hardware-bound key used to create an attestation statement cannot be used by the app for any cryptographic operations.
 Hence, there is no key attestation on iOS, but it can be emulated by creating a fresh keypair inside the Secure Enclave and feeding its public part into the data sent to Apple for attestation.